cachethq/core/README.md

    composer update
    composer dev
     ```
 3. Develop Cachet.

+> [!NOTE]
-Currently, HMR is not enabled so manual refreshes are needed.
+> HMR is not enabled.
+Manual refreshes are needed to view changes.

 ### Dashboard Credentials